King Lab | Lab Members

 neilking@uw.edu

 Neil studied Biomedical Engineering as an undergraduate at Northwestern University, followed by graduate studies in Biochemistry in the lab of Todd Yeates at UCLA.
 During his postdoc in the group of David Baker at UW, he pioneered the development of general computational methods for the design of self-assembling proteins with atomic-level accuracy.
 He joined UW’s Department of Biochemistry and Institute for Protein Design as a Translational Investigator in 2014 before transitioning to Assistant Professor in July 2017.
-His group uses and extends computational methods to design functional protein nanomaterials for applications in structure-based vaccine design and targeted delivery of biologics.
+His group develops computational methods for designing functional protein nanomaterials for medical applications, focusing on structure-based vaccine design and biologics delivery.
+Neil also co-founded Icosavax and chaired its scientific advisory board until the company was acquired by AstraZeneca in 2024.

 Cara Chao